where quality is between 0 (poor) to 100 (very good).

 Density (-density)

-• Definition: The -density option specifies the resolution of the output image in dots per inch (DPI).
-It affects how the image is rendered, particularly for vector formats like SVG.
+-densityoption specifies the resolution of the output image in dots per inch (DPI).
+It affects how the image is rendered, particularly for vector formats like SVG. - Usage: When you set

-• Usage: When you set -density 300, you are telling ImageMagick to render the SVG at a resolution of 300 DPI.
-This is particularly important for print quality, as higher DPI values result in more detail and sharper images.
+-density 300, you are telling ImageMagick to render the SVG at a resolution of 300 DPI.
+This is particularly important for print quality, as higher DPI values result in more detail and sharper images. - Impact: A higher density value will generally produce a larger file size and better quality image, while a lower value may result in a smaller file size but lower quality.

 Quality (-quality)

-• Definition: The -quality option specifies the compression level for the output image, particularly for formats like JPEG and PNG.
-It is a value between 0 and 100.
+-qualityoption specifies the compression level for the output image, particularly for formats like JPEG and PNG.
+It is a value between 0 and 100. - Usage: When you set

-• Impact: A higher quality value results in better image fidelity but may increase the file size.
+-quality 100, you are indicating that you want the highest quality output.
+For PNG files, this means lossless compression, preserving all the image data. - Impact: A higher quality value results in better image fidelity but may increase the file size.
 Conversely, a lower quality value can reduce the file size but may introduce artifacts or reduce detail in the image.